 One of the many attractive features of a UBI is that it doesn't do away with people's ability to sell their labor.
 Suppose someone offers you $5/hour to watch her dog.
 Under a UBI system you are completely free to accept or reject that proposal.
 There is no distortion from a minimum wage.
 The reason we need a minimum wage in the current system is to guard against exploitation.
 But why does the opportunity for exploitation exist in the first place?
 Because people do not have an option to walk away from potential employment.
 With a UBI in place, they will.

-We might fear that with this new set of clearing prices in the labor market nobody will want to do the dirty work.
-Well, it turns out that this is a good thing.
-We will either need to pay people a lot more to do the work, or we'll need to invest more heavily in automation.
+But what about dirty and dangerous jobs?
+Will there be a price of labor high enough to motivate anyone to do those?
+And will the companies that need this labor still be able to stay in business at that higher price?
+This is exactly where automation comes in: businesses will have a choice between paying people a lot more to do such work, or investing much more heavily in automation.
 In all likelihood, the answer will be a combination of both.
 But we should not fear that there is such a thing as an excessive price for labor.
 Because of the pressures created by technological deflation, we will not return to labor-price induced inflation.

 When you have to work pretty much every free hour just to meet your basic needs and/or have no control over your schedule, you cannot effectively volunteer.
-Providing people with a UBI has the potential to vastly increase the number of volunteers.
-It won't do this all by itself; we will also require changes in attitude, but historically people have thought differently about volunteerism. <
+Providing people with UBI has the potential to vastly increase the number of volunteers.
+It won't do this all by itself; we will also require changes in attitude, but historically people have thought differently about volunteering.

 UBI as a Moral Imperative